Cubic fourfolds with symplectic automorphisms: Projective actions of finite groups and invariant hypersurfaces

 (see \cite{Ka85}).
-If $M(G) =1$, we have $G^* =G$ and any projective representation of $G$ is lifted to a linear representation of $G$ itself. \begin{rem} It is known that $G$ has only one Schur covering group if the orders of $G/[G,G]$ and $M(G)$ are coprime {\rm (\cite{Ka85}, Theoerm 4.4)}. \end{rem} For non-maximal cases of Laza and Zheng's 34 groups, we have the following table:
+If $M(G) =1$, we have $G^* =G$ and any projective representation of $G$ is lifted to a linear representation of $G$ itself.
+For non-maximal cases of Laza and Zheng's 34 groups, Schur covers are given in Appendix B. \begin{rem} It is known that $G$ has only one Schur covering group if the orders of $G/[G,G]$ and $M(G)$ are coprime {\rm (\cite{Ka85}, Theorem 4.4)}. \end{rem}

-\\ where $r(G) = \mathrm{rank} \ S_G$ (see \cite{LZ22}), GAP-ID is ``IdGroup($G$)'' in GAP, $M$ is the Schur multiplier of $G$, and ID* is GAP-ID of a Schur covering group $G^*$ given by ``SchurCover($G$)'' in GAP.
-Equations of corresponding cubic 4-folds are given in Eq, and irr is the number of irreducible components of the moduli space $\mathcal{M}(G)$ of cubic fourfolds $X$ such that $G \subset \Aut^s(X)$.